KevChike/relearning-javascript/lesson-1-arrays/readme.md

 let hasEvenNumber = numbers.some((value) => value % 2 === 0);
 console.log(hasEvenNumber); // return true because an even number is in the array
 ```

+The `some()` method executes the callback function once for each element present
+in the array until it finds the one where callback returns a truthy value
+(a value that becomes true when converted to a Boolean).
+If such an element
+is found, `some()` immediately returns true.
+Otherwise, `some()` returns false.

+The `some()` method does not mutate (i.e. change) the array on which it is called.